 You can regulate your emotions and better respond to distress through dialectical behavior therapy (DBT) skills training.
-DBT emotional regulation skills have proved to be especially effective in people struggling with self-harm and other self-destructive, maladaptive behavior.
+Dialectical behavior therapy emotional regulation skills have proven to be especially effective in people struggling with self-harm and other self-destructive, maladaptive behavior.

 Speaking Out About Self Injury

 Using mindfulness for self-harm is a dialectical behavior therapy (DBT) skill.
 Dialectical behavior therapy is an effective type of treatment used for issues of self-harm.
 Originally developed to treat borderline personality disorder (BPD), it is currently used to treat a variety of mental illnesses such as eating disorders and chronic depression.
 Dialectical behavior therapy targets emotion dysregulation to help patients cope with the severity of their distress.